javatarz/EODinJ/readme.md

 Each team member uses the EOD Machine web app on their own time to input information that they wish to share with the rest of the team.
 At pre-configured delivery times for each location, the EOD Machine will collate all entries and make them available on the webpage.

 Other options include [Status Hero](https://statushero.com/) or [Standuply](https://standuply.com/), but they are costly and proprietary.
 The EOD Machine will always be open source and free. :joy:
+Other options include [Status Hero](https://statushero.com/) or [Standuply](https://standuply.com/), but they are costly and proprietary.
+The EOD Machine will always be open source and free. :joy:

 Want email's?
 Use [Ryan Oglesby](https://github.com/ryanoglesby08)'s [EOD machine](https://github.com/ryanoglesby08/the-eod-machine).
 Want something simpler that's web based?
-Used [EODiJ](https://github.com/javatarz/eodinj)
+Used [EODinJ](https://github.com/javatarz/eodinj)

 Does this description look familiar?
 It's meant to :smile: